 01. Samathu – Pork Based Nagaland dish

-“This is a traditional non-vegetarian dish from Nagaland, where pork meat takes center stage.
-Originating from the Sema/Sumi district of the Sema tribe in Nagaland, Samathu is a delectable and spicy pork curry with a delightful smoky flavor.
+Samathu is a traditional dish from Nagaland, highlighting the rich flavour of pork meat.
+Originating from the Sema/Sumi district of the Sema tribe, this spicy pork curry boasts a delightful smoky taste.

 03. Axone- Fermented dish from